nirikshan/mysql-ActiveRecord.py/README.md

 # sqlmy

-sqlmy is query builder for MY SQL database.
-I have created this package because I didn't found simple query builder for python.
+sqlmy is query builder for MY SQL database using python.

 ## Usage